atkuzmanov/alk19890105-programming-notes/apple mac osx macos notes/README.md

-# apple mac macbook pro osx macos notes
+# apple mac osx macos notes

 |||how to change your mac username